pmaillot/X32-Behringer/README.md

 This is a repository for Behringer X32 OSC program files.
 I will try to push/commit most of the utilities I have been writing since 2014 for the X32 Standard console I bought then.
 The first one I committed is X32_Command, a simple yet very useful and powerful command line tool for interacting with the X32 digital audio console.

+## COPYRIGHT ##
+Copyright (C) 2013, 2016 Patrick-Gilles Maillot

+All software in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License

 ## Demos and documentation ##
+The software in this repository heavily relies on OSC commands sent or received to/from an X32 digital mixer, using UDP communication protocol.
 The latest version of the unofficial X32 OSC Protocol documentation, and compiled/built versions of the tools, demos, examples and snapshots can be found at https://sites.google.com/site/patrickmaillot/x32

 ## How do I get set up? ##
-The tools are generally simple C programs, static linked applications;
+The tools and programs proposed here are generally simple C programs, static linked applications.
+They will work in a Linux, OS X, or Windows terminal.
+Some programs are  Windows applications and rely on Windows MSC and work in a Windows XP to Windows 10 environment.

 Source code is set for 4-space tabs in Eclipse.
-Some utilities are just command line tools, others (to come on this git repo) are Windows applications using Windows MSC, or GTK3 for some of them.

 ### Contribution guidelines ###
 Feel free to use :-).
 If you find bugs, please report them; if you fix some bugs, please propose you code so everyone can benefit.